Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Results

-Such decomposition and reconstruction are possible for arbitrary tensors.
-However, complexity increases significantly with rank, because, unlike the rank-2 case, higher-rank tensors yield multiple linearly dependent decomposition candidates~\cite{coope1970irreducible2}.
-Moreover, the intrinsic symmetries in a physical tensor impose additional constraints on the form of natural tensors~\cite{jerphagnon1978description}.
-For example, a generic rank-4 tensor yields six rank-3 natural tensor candidates, only three of which are linearly independent.
-The rank-4 elastic constant tensor of a crystal $\bm C$ has symmetries $C_{ijkl} = C_{jikl} = C_{klij}$ such that all rank-3 candidates vanish; its decomposition consists only of rank-0, rank-2, and rank-4 natural tensors.
-Several studies have examined the decomposition of physical tensors with specific ranks~\cite{morris1969averaging,harris1974theory, jerphagnon1978description,russ1982properties}; a more general approach was proposed by Coope \emph{et al}~\cite{coope1965irreducible,coope1970irreducible2,coope1970irreducible3}.
-However, a generalizable method for tensors of arbitrary rank and symmetry remains unavailable (to our knowledge).
+\textbf{Decomposition and reconstruction of physical tensors}.
+A central task in utilizing natural tensors involves converting between regular Cartesian tensors and their natural representations.
+The decomposition and reconstruction in \eref{eq:decomp:rank2} for rank-2 tensors are possible for arbitrary tensors; however, the complexity increases significantly with the rank and internal index symmetries of the tensor.
+Unlike the rank-2 case in \eref{eq:decomp:rank2}, higher-rank tensors yield multiple linearly dependent decomposition candidates~\cite{coope1970irreducible2}, which should be carefully selected to form a linearly independent basis set of natural tensors.
+Moreover, the internal index symmetries of a physical tensor impose additional constraints on the form of natural tensors~\cite{jerphagnon1978description}.
+For example, a generic rank-4 tensor yields six rank-3 natural tensor candidates in its decomposition spectrum, but only three of them are linearly independent.
+The rank-4 elastic constant tensor $\mathbf{C}$ has symmetries $C_{ijkl} = C_{jikl} = C_{klij}$, under which, all associated rank-3 candidates vanish.
+Several studies have examined the decomposition of physical tensors with specific ranks~\cite{morris1969averaging,harris1974theory, jerphagnon1978description,russ1982properties}; a more general approach was proposed by Coope et al~\cite{coope1965irreducible,coope1970irreducible2,coope1970irreducible3}.
+However, a general method for tensors of arbitrary rank and symmetry remains unavailable (to our knowledge).
+We have developed a systematic approach to addressing the challenges, which consists of three key steps.

-Building on these pioneering works, we propose a systematic approach to decomposing and reconstructing physical tensors of arbitrary rank and symmetry using natural tensors.
-The core idea involves selecting linearly independent and orthogonal natural tensor candidates using QR factorization~\cite{golub1996matrix} combined with symmetry-informed elimination.
-This yields both symbolic and numerical linear projectors that efficiently transform between a physical tensor and its natural representation (for details, see the \sishort).
+First, create the rank-$(m+n)$ tensor $\mathbf{G}$ to map between the rank-$n$ physical tensor space and the rank-$m$ natural tensor space~\cite{coope1970irreducible2}: